StevenBlack/rust-atomics-and-locks/readme.md

 # Rust Atomics and Locks

-Working through (Rust Atomics and Locks)[https://marabos.nl/atomics/] by Mara Bos.
+Working through [Rust Atomics and Locks](https://marabos.nl/atomics/) by Mara Bos.

-At the moment this is just a bunch of disenbodied code snippets.
-I'll try to make it more coherent as I go.
+At the moment this is just a bunch of disenbodied code snippets that live in the `exaples/` folder.

 ## Sample calls